-\paragraph{\textbf{Finding the medoid:}} We discuss the results for the unweighted distance.
-Since we have shown in subsection \ref{sec:pop_medoid} that the medoid cannot be obtained by sampling, we follow a heuristic that consists of these steps: (1) Sample $200{,}000$ maps and pick the one closest to the centroid $A_{\text{closest}}$.
-(2) Start the $\recom$ chain from $A_{\text{closest}}$ but given a specific state (redistricting map) we only allow transitions to new states (maps) that are closer to the centroid and we do this for a total of $200{,}000$ steps to obtain the final estimated medoid $\hat{A}^*$.
+\paragraph{\textbf{Finding the medoid:}} Since we have shown in Subsection \ref{sec:pop_medoid} that the medoid cannot be obtained by sampling, we follow a heuristic that consists of these steps: (1) Sample $200{,}000$ maps and pick the one closest to the centroid $A_{\text{closest}}$.
+(2) Start the $\recom$ chain from $A_{\text{closest}}$ but given a specific state (redistricting map) we only allow transitions to new states (maps) that are closer to the centroid, and we do this for $200{,}000$ steps to obtain the final estimated medoid $\hat{A}^*$.
 We follow this procedure three times one for each centroid \footnote{As mentioned before we get three centroids each from sampling a chain that starts with a different seed.}.
-Figure \ref{fig:NC_medoids} (top row) shows the $A_{\text{closest}}$ medoids from two different runs (each comparing to a different centroid).
-It is not difficult to see that they are different.
-The bottom row shows the final medoids after we run the chain from $A_{\text{closest}}$ to obtain $\hat{A}^*$.
-We see that the final medoids are indeed very similar and in fact when we measure the distances between them we find them to be very close.
+Figure \ref{fig:NC_medoids} (top row) shows the $A_{\text{closest}}$ medoids from two different runs (each comparing to a different centroid), and it is easy to see they are different.
+The bottom row shows the final medoids $\hat{A}^*$ which are visually more similar to each other and also close in distance.